Weight Regain After A Successful Bariatric Procedure

 There are several situations when weight regain may become concerning, some of which follow

-• In other cases, specifically with the gastric bypass, the stoma, or the opening between the stomach and the small intestine created during surgery, may begin to stretch.
+- In other cases, specifically with the gastric bypass, the stoma, or the opening between the stomach and the small intestine created during surgery, may begin to stretch.
 This is again, often due to poor lifestyle habits after surgery.
 Stretching of the stoma allows the patient to eat more but will also increase the risk of a very rapid gastric emptying / dumping syndrome after meals.
+If the weight regain is due to dilation of the stoma, various endoscopic procedures including Transoral Outlet Reduction or TORe are available to correct it.

 Resolution of Weight Regain